DenisIzmaylov/smart-builder/README.md

 ## Overview

-Smart Builder is configuration wrapper for [gulp](https://github.com/gulpjs/gulp) which provides easy declarative configuration based on best practices.
+Smart Builder is configuration wrapper for [gulp](https://github.com/gulpjs/gulp) which provide easy declarative configuration based on best practices.
 Do it as short as it possible.
+But use custom logic where you really need it.

 ### Table of Content
  * [Features](#features)